 While it is easy to direct blame onto regulators, these gaps in mandates can be addressed head-on, and in some cases solved, by the cannabis industry.
 All that is required is progressive action.
 Instead of waiting for food safety regulations to be applied to the cannabis industry, companies can implement their own.
 Be strict with dosing products.
 Test each batch to ensure proper dosage.
 Hold your company to the standards of the food industry.
 Hire GMP- and HACCP-experienced managers.

 It is impossible to overlook the growth of the cannabis industry in recent years.
 As shown by market figures and new products, the industry has seen an influx of consumer interest as well as economic prosperity during its meteoric rise to become the third-fastest-growing industry in the United States.
 Yet, with this growth comes the need for food safety and accessibility.
 How can an item meet industry standards when there is no federally regulated industry?
 Moreover, how are companies supposed to adapt when laws are put into place?
 For some companies, the lack of coherent structure is a detriment to expansion and ultimately results in failure.
 Other companies, like Wana Brands, incredibles and Love’s Oven, have taken charge, creating their own regulations and implementing food safety controls before being required to do so by the government—paving the way for other companies in this burgeoning industry to take charge of safety as well.

 Mica Gross is director of operations at Wana Brands, based in Boulder, CO.

-Categories: Food Types: Ingredients; Process Control: Best Practices; Regulatory: FDA, Guidelines, HACCP
+Categories: Food Types: Cannabis; Process Control: Best Practices; Regulatory: FDA, Guidelines, HACCP